henri-hulski/cartridge_braintree/README.rst

 cartridge_braintree
 ===================

-Braintree Payments processing for Mezzanine/Cartridge
+Braintree Payments processing for Mezzanine/Cartridge.
+Supports Cartridge 0.11 and newer.

 Instructions for use
 --------------------